michael-busbee/michael-busbee.github.io/_posts/2024-11-16-Install-Tailscale.md

 Check the checkbox for the IP range `10.31.0.1/24` then click `Save`.
 Now our Tailscale subnet server is complete.

+> OPTIONAL STEP: You may have noticed when I ran the `tailscale up --advertise-routes=10.31.0.0/24` command I also included `--advertise-exit-node`.
+Adding this allows you to route your device's traffic through the Tailscale exit node so it appears you are connecting to a website from the location of the Tailscale exit node rather than your actual location.
+If you choose to follow this step as well make sure the "Use as exit node" checkbox is selected as well.

 ![Tailscale Route Settings](/assets/img/posts/2024-11-16-Install-Tailscale/Install%20Tailscale-10.png)

 ## Step 5 - Confirm Tailscale VPN connection